Room Changes and Roommate Conflicts

 If you currently live on campus and want to request a room or building change, meet with your in-hall professional staff for a room change referral to begin the room change process.

-Residence Life Coordinators (RLCs) are the professional staff members living in campus communities.
-Elevate your roommate concern to your RLC if your attempts at mediation and conflict resolution were unsuccessful.
-Your RLC can help facilitate difficult conversations with your roommate and can help you go through the room change process if needed.
+Residence Coordinators (RCs) are the professional staff members living in campus communities.
+Elevate your roommate concern to your RC if your attempts at mediation and conflict resolution were unsuccessful.
+Your RC can help facilitate difficult conversations with your roommate and can help you go through the room change process if needed.

 Parent Involvement in Roommate Issues

 At the LSU Department of Residential Life, we focus on enhancing the student’s living and learning experience.
 To this end, we invite parents and family members to be partners in your student’s success on campus.